mgcaret/nico/README.md

 reported, or data from read being out of known alignment (often by 1/2 byte).

 Nico sometimes exits and leaves the terminal in raw mode.
+Unix/Linux systems provide the ``reset`` command to fix this.